List of Scary Movie (film series) characters: Kathy, Lily, and Aidan Sanders

 Kathy, Lily and Aidan are the children of Charlie Sanders, and nieces and nephew of Dan.
+They are parodies of Victoria Desange (Megan Charpentier) and Megan Desange (Isabelle Nélisse) from Mama and Hunter Rey (Jackson Xenia Prieto and William Juan Prieto) from Paranormal Activity 2.

 Other

-Kendra Brooks (Erica Ash) is a fellow ballet dancer to Jody.
-Maria (Lidia Porto) is the housekeeper to the Sanders.
-Mama (Donna Harrison and Scott Nery) is the main antagonist of Scary Movie 5 and a parody of the antagonist of Mama.
+Kendra Brooks (Erica Ash) is a fellow ballet dancer to Jody and a parody of Lily (Mila Kunis) from Black Swan.
+Maria (Lidia Porto) is the housekeeper to the Sanders family and a parody of Martine (Vivis Cortez) from Paranormal Activity 2.
+Mama (Donna Harrison and Scott Nery) is the main antagonist of Scary Movie 5 and a parody of the titular antagonist (Javier Botet) of Mama.